 The City of Springfield has annually saved millions of dollars by receiving its health insurance through the Group Insurance Commission ("GIC").
 The GIC, which provides and administers health insurance for approximately 425,000 members throughout the Commonwealth, seeks to identify low cost plans that are affordable for not only for its members, but also the municipal agencies in which they work for.
-The City has seen a direct benefit from its collaboration with the GIC, recognizing nearly \$6.4M of combined savings from FY18-FY20 when compared to initial budgetary estimates (see table below).
+The City has seen a direct benefit from its collaboration with the GIC, recognizing \$6.4M of combined savings from FY19-FY21 when compared to initial budgetary estimates.